 August is the time of year when the first “Back to School” commercials often appear.
-Suddenly, as kids with backpacks and shiny sneakers parade across the television screen, I am filled with disbelief at how quickly the summer has flown by, and excitement about what the new school year will bring.
+Suddenly, as kids with backpacks and shiny sneakers parade across the television screen, we are filled with disbelief at how quickly the summer has flown by, and excitement about what the new school year will bring.

 Here are some helpful tips to help middle schoolers stay organized this September and beyond: